cambridge-cares/TheWorldAvatar/Agents/ESPHomeUpdateAgent/README.md

 which must have a 'scope' that [allows you to publish and install packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages).

 Modify `api.properties` and `client.properties` in the `config` folder accordingly.
 You should not modify the `agent.properties` file as the Dockerfile will set the environment variable
-THINGSBOARD_AGENT_MAPPINGS to point towards the location of the mapping folder.
+ESPHOME_UPDATE_AGENT_MAPPINGS automatically to point towards the location of the mapping folder.
 The Dockerfile will copy all 3 properties files and mapping folder and set environment variables pointing to their location thus you do not need to shift the properties files and mapping folder nor add in environment variables manually.

 To build and start the agent, open up the command prompt in the same directory as this README, run